Registered Architect, 40 years experience, investigative forensic specialist, engineering trained, college teacher, NCARB mentor, MBA.

 Inflation is also a cost that occurs almost every year.
-If that needs to be proven, just go to the Social Security Administration website and check the COLA (cost of living adjustment) for the last few years or even decade.
-Between 2012 and 2018 the SSA COLA has increased 10.8% just as a result of inflation alone, that increases when we go back farther.
+If that needs to be proven, just go to the Social Security Administration website and check the COLA (cost of living adjustment) for the last few years or even decades.
+Between 2012 and 2018, the SSA COLA increased 10.8% just as a result of inflation alone, which increases when we go back further.
 Keep in mind that this does not look at specific raw materials that may rise faster than inflation.
 You can see how this can influence a life cycle cost analysis if inflation is not correctly identified, even in raw materials.
 Many factors may be easier to project than others.
-The cost of petroleum products is always a shot in the dark as a long-term prediction, inflation on the other hand is a little less volatile in a long-term prediction most of the time.
+The cost of petroleum products is always a shot in the dark as a long-term prediction.
+Inflation, on the other hand, is a little less volatile in a long-term prediction most of the time.
 However, it is much more difficult to predict spikes and dips along with their magnitudes.

 So, let us look at an example.
 To keep this simple so most readers can follow, we will look only at the inflationary cost impacts for a long cycle system.
 We are going to compare two systems, one with a 20-year life and one with a 40-year life.
-We will use an inflationary increase of 2% per year non-compounded to help the math stay simple, and express everything in percentages.
-So, the first year the system is replaced is our base cost, which we will express as 0% since it is present day value.
-For the 20-year system, the system will have to be replaced at a cost of 140% (100% for today’s costs, plus an inflationary cost of 40%), in another 20 years the system will be replaced at 180% (100% for today’s cost plus an inflationary cost of 80%), for a total cost of 320% (140% plus 180%) for the 40-year life cycle.
+We will use an inflationary increase of 2% per year non-compounded to help the math stay simple and express everything in percentages.
+So, the first year the system is replaced is our base cost, which we will express as 0% since it is present-day value.
+For the 20-year system, the system will have to be replaced at a cost of 140% (100% for today’s costs, plus an inflationary cost of 40%).
+In another 20 years, the system will be replaced at 180% (100% for today’s cost plus an inflationary cost of 80%), for a total cost of 320% (140% plus 180%) for the 40-year life cycle.
 Now if the 40-year system costs up to three times the cost of the 20-year system, and there is still a 20% gain on savings over the 40-year period with the 40-system.
 If the 40-year system is anything below three times the cost of the 20-year system, then equity is created over the 40-year period, which can be significant.
 If you would factor in raw material cost for the 20-year replacement, then the savings grow even larger.

 Making Decisions Using Life Cycle Costing

-As a basic rule the longer the cycle, the better the return.
+As a basic rule, the longer the cycle, the better the return.
 However, this is not always the case.
-Costs of regular maintenance may have significant impact on this.
+Costs of regular maintenance may have a significant impact on this.
 If the longer cycle requires more intense maintenance and upkeep, this all gets thrown out the window.
 A selection can be made that can meet the long-term cycle goals, but a lesser performer may meet those goals as well, creating initial savings that will impact the life cycle outcomes.
 This would be true for a product that has very long-term stable raw material costs.

-I remember when I bought my first new truck in my early 30’s.
-I had it a few years and it came time to replace the tires.
-When my tax return check came, I went and bought the really good tires, with the 88,000-mile warranty.
-Those tires last me about eight years, and still had a great amount of tread on them, however, thanks to the Phoenix heat, the tires were dry rotting and had to be replaced.
+I remember when I bought my first new truck in my early 30s.
+I had it a few years, and it came time to replace the tires.
+When my tax return check came, I went and bought the really good tires with the 88,000-mile warranty.
+Those tires lasted me about eight years and still had a great amount of tread on them.
+However, thanks to the Phoenix heat, the tires were dry rotting and had to be replaced.
 I realized then that I did not need to spend the additional cost on those 88,000-mile tires and probably could have gained more value for the cost I paid if I had driven more miles.

 Life cycle costing may help those that are not the most versed in what they are acquiring.
-Had I done a life cycle cost for those tires, I might have found out that I might have been better off with a lower grade tire.
-If you go to your locale home improvement store and go to the door hardware aisle, you will find multiple grades of door hardware.
+Had I done a life cycle cost for those tires, I might have found out that I might have been better off with a lower-grade tire.
+If you go to your local home improvement store and go to the door hardware aisle, you will find multiple grades of door hardware.